aiurovet/xnx/README.md

 -v, --verbosity=<LEVEL>    how much information to show: 0-3
                            (defaults to "1")
--x, --xargs                treat each plain argument independently (e.g. can pass multiple filenames as arguments) -h, --help                 this help screen
+-x, --xargs                treat each plain argument independently (e.g. can pass multiple filenames as arguments) -c, --config=<FILE>        configuration file in json format -l, --list-only            display all commands, but do not execute those; if no command specified, then show config -s, --append-sep           append record separator "," when filtering input config file (for "list-only" exclusively) -f, --force                ignore timestamps and force conversion -h, --help                 this help screen
--l, --list-only            display all commands, but do not execute those -f, --force                ignore timestamps and force conversion -d, --dir=<DIR>            startup directory
+-d, --dir=<DIR>            startup directory
                            (defaults to ".")
--c, --config=<FILE>        configuration file in json format
-                           (defaults to "./doul.json")
     --copy                 just copy file(s) and/or directorie(s) passed as plain argument(s) (glob patterns allowed)
     --copy-newer           just copy more recently updated file(s) and/or directorie(s) passed as plain argument(s) (glob patterns allowed)
     --move                 just move file(s) and/or directorie(s) passed as plain argument(s) (glob patterns allowed)